connectrpc/conformance/README.md

 As long as you have `bash` and `curl` installed, you can run the tests yourself by cloning this repository and running `make`.

+## Steps

+For grpc and connect-go interop tests, these are available as Go unit tests, using `make test`.

+For grpc-web interop tests, you'll first need a test server running:

+* [grpc-go test server][grpc-go-server]
+* [connect-go test server][connect-go-server]

+Then, you can run the test cases using `npm run test -- --host=<host> --port=<port>`.

+You can also run all tests using the included Docker files and docker-compose, `make test-docker-compose`.
+This requires you to have Docker running for your environment.

 ## Support and Versioning

 `connect-crosstest` works with: